artalar/reatom/docs/packages/reatom-react.md

 const atomValue = useAtom(atom, atomState => atomState[props.id], [props.id])
 ```

-Note that you need to pass any dependency variables as a third argument, this will make sure state selector is re-applied and derived value is recalculated on any dependency changes.
+> NOTE: You need to pass a third argument to `useAtom` that is the array of values that the atom depends on.
+To make sure the state selector is reapplied and derived value is recalculated when dependencies change.

 #### Mount without subscription (for subscribing atoms to actions)